maximo/broadvoice_prototype/README.md

 # Configure Ngrok

 To expose the flask web service externally, run ngrok passing the port number used by the Flask web service.
-This would be `http://127.0.0.1:5000`.
+This would be `5000` from the URL `http://127.0.0.1:5000`.

-`ngrok http 5000`
+`ngrok/bin/ngrok http 5000`

 # Configure callback URL